onflow/docs/docs/evm/cadence/batched-evm-transactions.md

 ![Approve MaybeMintERC721 for 1 WFLOW in Flowscan](./wflow-approve.png)

-Click "Write" to submit the transaction.
+Click `Write` to submit the transaction.
 To be clear, this does not complete a transfer, but allows the `MaybeMintERC721` contract to transfer your WFLOW on your behalf which will execute in the next step.

 #### 3. Mint ERC721 Token